Feather the Throttle: Revisiting Visual Token Pruning for Vision-Language Model Acceleration: Revising Visual Token Pruning

 We examine the effect of pruning visual tokens after the shallow LLM layers ($K = 3$) across a variety of tasks.
 We compare various pruning ratios ($R \in \{0.25, 0.5, 0.75, 0.9\}$) and the baseline non-pruned model in Figure~\ref{fig:hidden_cost_results}.

-We find that for the majority of evaluated tasks, heavily reducing the number of visual tokens after the shallow LLM layers results in minimal performance dropoff.
-Specifically, comparing the baseline model to the setup dropping 75\% of tokens, we observe the following decreases in performance: 3.5\% for AI2D, 0.1\% for VSR, 3.7\% for TallyQA, 4.8\% for POPE, 5.1\% for VizWiz, 7.9\% for VQAv2 and 7.7\% for GQA.
-By contrast, TextVQA shows a much more substantial drop, with a 42.0\% decrease.
-Notably, the task with the highest performance dropoff is decidedly localization, with RefCOCO, RefCOCO+, RefCOCOg, and OCID-Ref exhibiting performance decreases of 88.9\%, 88.9\%, 91.0\%, and 86.0\%, respectively.
-Investigating further, Figure~\ref{fig:hidden_cost_results} shows that localization performance declines roughly linearly to zero as the pruning ratio progresses from 0 to 1, a pattern that sharply contrasts with most other tasks, where performance remains largely unaffected.
+For the majority of evaluated tasks, heavily reducing the number of visual tokens results in minimal performance decrease (3.5\% for AI2D, 0.1\% for VSR, 3.7\% for TallyQA, 4.8\% for POPE, 5.1\% for VizWiz, 7.9\% for VQAv2 and 7.7\% for GQA when dropping 75\% of tokens). \textbf{However, for a small subset of tasks--particularly TextVQA, and more severely, localization--performance drops substantially}, with decreases of 42.0\%, 88.9\%, 88.9\%, 91.0\%, and 86.0\% for TextVQA, RefCOCO, RefCOCO+, RefCOCOg, and OCID-Ref, respectively.
+Investigating further, Figure~\ref{fig:hidden_cost_results} shows that localization performance declines roughly linearly to zero as the pruning ratio progresses from 0 to 1, a pattern that strongly contrasts with most other tasks, where performance remains largely unaffected.
+While prior works report a much smaller decline in TextVQA performance \cite{xing2024pyramiddrop, chen2024llavolta}, they incorporate OCR-parsed input tokens into prompts, reducing the reliance on visual information.

-It is important to note that localization is undoubtedly a challenging task for a model that discards visual tokens.
-The task inherently requires visual grounding, as the model must not only identify the object of interest but also retain sufficient tokens corresponding to the object to accurately define its boundaries.
-Nonetheless, it is still surprising that (1) localization performance declines to the extent it does even when many tokens are still maintained (e.g., decreasing average performance by 45\% when dropping 50\% of tokens), and (2) most non-localization benchmarks do not exhibit a similar pattern whatsoever (except for TextVQA), despite these benchmarks aiming to evaluate visual grounding abilities, such as counting for TallyQA, spatial reasoning for GQA, and chart understanding for AI2D.
-In the following sections, we further explore these unexpected findings.
+\textbf{\textit{Discussion}}.
+Although localization is undoubtedly challenging for a model that discards visual tokens, as it requires fine-grained visual grounding and precise boundary identification, it is still surprising that (1) localization performance declines to the extent it does even when many tokens are maintained (e.g., dropping 50\% of tokens reduces average performance by 45\%), and (2) most non-localization benchmarks, except for TextVQA, exhibit a drastically different pattern despite these benchmarks aiming to evaluate visual grounding abilities, such as counting for TallyQA, spatial reasoning for GQA, and chart understanding for AI2D.
+In the following sections, we seek to explain these unexpected findings and understand their implications.